 Some parents decide bed-sharing is best for their family despite the risks.
 If you choose to have your baby in bed with you, follow these precautions:

-- Always place babies on their back to sleep to reduce the risk of SIDS.
+- Always place your baby on their back to sleep to reduce the risk of SIDS.

 - Dress your baby in minimal clothing to avoid overheating.

-- Don't place a baby to sleep alone in an adult bed.
+- Don't place your baby to sleep alone in an adult bed.

-- Don't place a baby on a soft surface to sleep, such as a soft mattress, sofa, or waterbed.
+- Don't place your baby on a soft surface to sleep, such as a soft mattress, sofa, or waterbed.
 Make sure your bed's mattress is firm.

 - Make sure your bed's headboard and footboard don't have openings or cutouts that could trap your baby's head.